Entering Jordan From Israel: COVID Updates

 The latest wave of Corona is waning and after two long years, borders are finally beginning to open around the world.
 The Middle East is no exception and as of this month, restrictions are easing considerably if you want to travel to Israel and Jordan.
 Moreover, travelling between Israel and Jordan - which was almost impossible in the last 24 months - is quickly becoming easier, whether you want to make the trip independently or as part of an organised tour to Petra from Eilat.

 Even better, the political situation is quite stable.
-We are often asked ‘Is it safe to travel in Israel and Jordan?’ and at this moment we can say, without equivocation, ‘yes!’
-Today we’ll be looking at the basics concerned with entering Jordan from Israel and also returning to Israel from Jordan.
-These will include visa requirements, new COVID regulations when entering and exiting both states, and also how to tour Petra and Jordan from Israel.
+We are often asked "Is it safe to travel to Israel?" and "Is it safe to travel to Jordan?" and at this moment we can say, without equivocation, ‘Yes!’.
+Today we’ll be looking at the basics, like visa requirements, Border Crossings and COVID regulations on your Israel and Jordan Tour.

 How Can I Get to Jordan?

 Essentially you have two options - air or land.
 There was once a train from Damascus to Amman, running over part of the famous Hedjaz Railway lines, but it has not operated since 2006.
 So it’s up to you whether you choose to fly in internationally or cross at one of the three Israel and Jordan border crossings (Allenby Bridge, Wadi Araba and Sheikh Hussein border).

 What are the latest Covid 19 Procedures for entering Jordan?

 The good news is that travel restrictions have eased considerably.
 That being said, there are still requirements that you must adhere to if you want to travel to Jordan or make a specific trip to Petra.
 These include:

 Piper in Petra, Jordan.
 Photo by Hisham Zayadnh on Unsplash